Electric piano: Other electric keyboard instruments

 Although not technically pianos, the following are electric harpsichords and clavichords.

 Baldwin's "Solid-Body Electric Harpsichord" or "Combo Harpsichord" is an aluminum-framed instrument of fairly traditional form, with no soundboard and with two sets of electromagnetic pickups, one near the plectra and the other at the strings' midpoint.
 The instrument's sound has something of the character of an electric guitar, and has occasionally been used to stand in for one in modern chamber music.
 Roger Penney of Bermuda Triangle Band worked on the design and development of the original instrument for the Cannon Guild Company, a premier harpsichord maker located in Cambridge, Massachusetts.
 This instrument had an aluminium bar frame, a spruce wood soundboard, bar magnetic pickups, and a Plexiglas (clear plastic) openable lid.
 The prototypes and design were sold to Baldwin who made some modifications, and then manufactured the instrument under their own name.

 Hohner's "Clavinet" is essentially an electric clavichord.
 A rubber pad under each key presses the string onto a metal anvil, causing the "fretted" portion of the string to vibrate.
-When the key is released, the whole string is theoretically free to vibrate but is immediately damped by yarn woven across the tuning machine-head end.
-Two electromagnetic single-coil pickups, one under and one over the strings, detect the vibrations which are then pre-amplified and filtered in preparation for amplification by a guitar amp.
+This is detected by a series of pickups, which convert them into an electrical signal.